The Ramen Omelette (Ramelette)

-I first saw this idea almost a year a go and mentally bookmarked it as something I wanted to try if I happened to be over-served at some point in the future.
+I first saw this idea for a Ramen Omelette over a year ago and mentally bookmarked it as something I wanted to try if I happened to be over-served at some point in the future.
 But the truth is that I go to bed at 9:30pm now so the options for all-night parties have pretty much evaporated.

 That’s cool though.
 This Ramelette is still good eats and I happily scarfed it for lunch one day.

 I’ll give a shout-out to the first place I saw this recipe, which was this post from Josh Scherer and his Culinary Bro-down Cookbook.
 I adjusted it a bit to make it for one rather than a larger omelet which would serve two.
 But the genius of this recipe is in its simplicity and you can truly make it your own.

 Give this simple ramen noodles with eggs recipe a go!